Demianyk/GoogleGeminiMicroservices/README.md

 ```

 ### Running

 ```bash
 docker run -e TELEGRAM_BOT_TOKEN="<token>" -e GOOGLE_API_KEY="<API key>" -e GOOGLE_CLIENT_ID="<oauth client id>" -e GOOGLE_CLIENT_SECRET="<oauth client secret>" -p 8080:8080 ai-agent-monolith
 ```

 ## Clearing chat context

 The chat context is stored in memory.
 To clear it, write `/clear` in the chat with the bot.
-If not cleared, the context will be retained for the next interaction.
+If not cleared, the context
+will be retained for the next interaction.
 It may lead to growing context window and increased response time.
+Also, it
-Also, it may lead to memory issues if the context grows too large.
+may lead to memory issues if the context grows too large.

+## Web UI

+1. Web UI requires authorization via Google OAuth only.
+To use it, set the environment variables GOOGLE_CLIENT_ID and
+   GOOGLE_CLIENT_SECRET.
+2. List of authorized emails is stored in the `AUTHORIZED_EMAILS` env var.
+Any other email will be denied access.

 ## License